abhilashraju/bmcgw/README.md

 # BMC Apps

-This is repository of useful demons for BMC.
+This is repository of useful applications in a distirbuted service enviroments.
 This application are proof of concept for the [Reactor](https://github.com/abhilashraju/reactor) library.

-The applications themselves are useful for various usecases we see in BMC.
+The applications themselves are useful for various usecases we see in server management systems.

 Following are the list of applications.
 - [Agrregator](https://github.com/abhilashraju/bmcgw/tree/main/aggregator): A redfish aggregator that can scatter the redfish request from clients to multiple satelite BMCs.
 Aggregate the responses according to agrregator schema.